-The instances of potential non-compliance related to financial relationships and employment relationships:
+The instances of potential non-compliance related to financial relationships and business relationships:

-The firm reported three instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
-All of these instances related to other financial relationships with an audit client where a partner in the same office as the engagement partner for an issuer had a financial relationship with that issuer.
+- The firm reported five instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
+Of these instances, two related to investments in audit clients and three related to other financial relationships with audit clients.
+Three of these instances related to a member of an engagement team. - The firm reported 11 instances of potential non-compliance with Rule 2-01(c)(3) of Regulation S-X regarding business relationships with companies that (1) were subsidiaries or affiliates of issuers or (2) appear to have been otherwise restricted under SEC rules due to their relationships with issuers.

-3 The firm-identified instances of potential non-compliance do not necessarily relate to the issuer audits that we selected for review.

-• The firm reported seven instances of potential non-compliance with Rule 2-01(c)(2) of Regulation S-X regarding employment relationships, which involved employees of the firm.

-The firm has reported to us that it has evaluated these instances of potential non-compliance for issuer audit clients in which the firm was the principal auditor and determined in all instances that its objectivity and impartiality were not impaired.
-In addition, the firm reported to us that it has communicated the remaining instances of potential non-compliance to the respective principal auditor and that the principal auditor determined in all instances that its objectivity and impartiality were not impaired.
-The firm also reported to us that, where applicable, it has communicated these instances to the issuer's audit committee in accordance with PCAOB Rule 3526.
+The firm has reported to us that it has evaluated the instances of potential non-compliance for issuer audit clients in which the firm was the principal auditor and determined in all instances that its objectivity and impartiality were not impaired.
+In addition, the firm reported to us that it has communicated the remaining instances of potential non-compliance to the respective principal auditor for the principal auditor to evaluate its objectivity and impartiality.
+The firm also reported to us that, where applicable, it has communicated all of these instances to the issuers' audit committees in accordance with PCAOB Rule 3526.